-- Briefly provide sufficient evidence and analysis for determining whether to prepare an EIS, a finding of significant impact (FOSI) or a finding of no significant impact (FONSI). - Identify and discuss alternatives considered. - Identify and discuss mitigation when relevant. - Identify agencies and persons consulted and document their comments and concerns.
+- Briefly provide sufficient evidence and analysis for determining whether to prepare an EIS, a finding of significant impact (FOSI) or a finding of no significant impact (FONSI). - Identify and discuss alternatives considered. - Identify and discuss mitigation when relevant. - Identify agencies and people consulted and documented their comments and concerns.